-Regardless of age or relationship status, Valentine’s Day is an opportunity to teach children about love.
+Regardless of age, Valentine’s Day is an opportunity to teach children about love.

 Love comes in many shapes and sizes.
 It is a complicated topic that is hard enough for adults to understand.
 However, there are a few ideas about love that many can agree on.
 Those ideas give us an opportunity to share valuable lessons with children.

 Everyone learns the “Golden Rule” early in life: to treat others as you would like to be treated.
 A key ability to that practice is empathy and considering how others may feel based on your actions.